-Extraordinary educational expenses may be for elementary, secondary or post‑secondary education, and should be limited to reasonable and necessary expenses for attending private or special schools, institutions of higher learning, and trade, business or technical schools to meet the particular educational needs of the child.
+Extraordinary educational expenses may be for elementary, secondary or post secondary education, and should be limited to reasonable and necessary expenses for attending private or special schools, institutions of higher learning, and trade, business or technical schools to meet the particular educational needs of the child.

-a.
 Elementary and Secondary Education.
 If the expenses are related to elementary or secondary education, the court may want to consider whether the expense is the result of a personal preference of one parent or whether both parents concur; if the parties would have incurred the expense while the family was intact; and whether or not education of the same or higher quality is available at less cost.

 In any case, the best practice as to school costs is to have the payment of these costs detailed in the support order.
 Otherwise, if the costs are to be shared, make sure the costs are discussed prior to being incurred so that each parent knows their responsibility.
 If an impasse occurs, mediation is a great way to resolve the dispute.
-For a video regarding mediation, see here.